ChrisMissal/Bender/README.md

 Note: the `byte[]` reader/writer shown above is automatically added by default so you get that behavior out of the box.

-Bender allows you to override nullable and non-nullable type de/serialization separately if you want to have fine grained control, for example:
+Bender allows you to override nullable and non-nullable type serialization separately if you want to have fine grained control, for example:

 ```csharp
 var serializer = Serializer.Create(x => x